-Between mega-hits like Squid Game, Money Heist, and Lupin, 2021 feels like it’s been something of a watershed year for foreign content on Netflix.
+Between mega-hits like Squid Game, Money Heist, and Lupin, Netflix is driving the conversation when it comes to international content.
 Turns out, we can read subtitles and still appreciate outstanding acting and stories!

 Just as Lupin introduced us all to the literary canon of Maurice Leblanc, and just as Squid Game made the whole world crave Korean fried chicken, foreign Christmas content on Netflix provides a refreshing glimpse into holiday customs and scenery outside the standard American fare.
 While American Christmas movies are near-diabetic in their over-the-top sweetness, foreign content is often funnier and far more down to earth (though every country has its own version of over-the-top slapstick).